WeaselGames/godot_luaAPI/DOTNET.md

 Make sure to enclose directories with spaces with either a `"` or `'` so that the path resolves correctly.

+Additionally, you will most likely want to execute a `dotnet restore` command to install the correct nuget packages.
+See Commands below for an example on how to do this.

 Commands
 -------